animal-tree/Writing-stuff/BadStuff43-Representation-Physical.md

 Where in the physical universe these experiences occur could precisely correspond to our locations and our physical beings in physical spacetime, not as analogy.
 This is qualia, and it is a process of entanglement of the “lower-level” universe byte-code that physically IS — not represents — consciousness.

 That lowest-level form is simply matter.
-So "What makes something representational rather than physical?"
+So, what makes something physical rather than representational?
 Matter, yes.
 And by definition and consequence, qualia.